kunalchhabra37/60DaysOfDSA/Day01/Day01.md

 ### List Slicing
 ---
 We can sice the list to get sub lists or sub arrays.
 It returns a new list.
-For slicing, we just use arr[start\:end\:step].
+For slicing, we just use arr[start : end :step].

 **The end Index is not included.**